BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 # [fit] Let Your Product
 # [fit] Be Your Marketing Team

-^ I think the marketing department is outdated.
-There shouldn't be a marketing department that's all talk and no show.

-^ We don't have to read through documentation.
-We use friends, we use reviews, and we use demos to do research for us.

 ^ If you're selling a CD I want to know your sound.
-If you're a writer I want to know your style.
+If you're a writer I want to know your writing style.
 If you're a film maker I want to know your cinematography.
 If you're a game developer I want to know how you challenge the user.
-If you have the best plugin I want to know how you update it.
+If you are a plugin developer I want to know how you maintain them.

----

-# [fit] #2 Free Products
-# [fit] *Inform* Your Users

 ---